The Guardian’s War-Lite

 - October 08, 2014

 When the British liberal press supports the UK’s wars, it generally does so from a very different perspective to the tabloid press.
-Unlike the Sun, say, it doesn’t make little jokes about drones or entertain its readers with bloodthirsty ‘gotcha’ moments.
+Unlike the Sun, it doesn’t make jokes about drones or entertain its readers with bloodthirsty ‘gotcha’ moments.

-Because they are liberal, newspapers like the Observer want to do the right thing with war, even if they aren’t always sure what the right thing is or whether war can achieve it.
-Atlanticist to the core, they believe that American military power is essentially benign, even if it needs a little British imperial wisdom to point in a more multilateral direction.
+Because they are liberal, newspapers like the Guardian and the Observer want to do the right thing when it comes to war, even if they aren’t always sure what the right thing is or whether war can achieve it.
+Atlanticist to the core, they believe that American military power is essentially benign, or simply essential, even if such power might need a good dose of British imperial wisdom to point in a more multilateral direction.

-Coming from nineteenth century British notions of ‘liberal Empire’, the militarism of the liberal press shares the same desire of the British elite to be part of a country that punches above its weight, that fights wars not because it is belligerent or aggressive itself, or because it has any self-interested commercial or geostrategic motivations, but in order to spread some healing balm in our troubled world.
+Coming from nineteenth century British notions of ‘liberal Empire’, the militarism of the liberal press shares the same desire of the British elite to be part of a country that punches above its weight, that fights wars not because it is belligerent or aggressive itself, or because it has any self-interested commercial or geostrategic motivations, but in order to spread healing balm in our troubled world.

 On 29 September therefore, the day before the parliamentary vote on air strikes, the Guardian asked parliament to consider the ‘fundamental question…whether we, Britain, the United States and other western nations, should even be in the Middle East at all?’

 A series of interconnected crises have roiled the region ever since the modern history of our interference began two centuries ago.
 We have done much harm, to be set against a very uncertain amount of good.
 Isn”t it time we were gone?
 MPs should be very clear that the broad, long-term answer is yes.